Park Chicago

 (5) Camille Forster, Janiya Garner, Barrett Light, Van Ma

-Parking in Chicago can be stressful, costly, and confusing, exacerbating already negative perceptions of city privatized parking.
+Parking in Chicago can be stressful, costly, and confusing, adding to already negative perceptions of city privatized parking.
 We saw opportunities in the Park Chicago app to alleviate stress that comes from this experience.
 How can we better support users' financial needs and use design to signify a move towards a more equitable future for parking?

-> Reduce financial barriers to parking as much as possible
+• Reduced financial barriers to parking

-> Modernize UI through an updated design system
+• Modernize UI through an updated design system

-> Increase accessibility by ensuring WCAG compliance
+• Increased accessibility by ensuring WCAG compliance

 We interviewed 11 users of the Park Chicago app with the goal of learning:

-What frustrates users while parking (not limited to just with the app)
+1. What frustrates users while parking (not limited to just with the app)

-How the Park Chicago app helps relieve pain points or contributes to them.
+2. How the Park Chicago app helps relieve pain points or contributes to them.

 INSIGHT #1: